 Finally, it’s your responsibility to ensure a smooth transition to the next engineer on rotation.
 This includes:

 - Wrapping up tasks as you can;

-- Ensuring all tasks are properly documented (with Jira tickets and status updates);
+- Ensuring all tasks are properly documented (with GitHub issues and status updates);

 - Communicating any leftover tasks/asks/things to keep in mind for whoever is up next.
 This is best done the day before the rotation transitions via an async recap update posted in #security-internal.

-The following channels/boards should be checked at least once a day:
+Issues should arrive through the following channels, which should be checked at least once a day:

 We get asked various questions on a variety of topics.
 It’s not expected that you know all the answers but it is your responsibility to go after the answers and engage the correct people in a timely manner.
 These questions serve as a great opportunity to improve documentation so keep that in mind if you believe the answer at hand may be reused in the future.

-Our team gets tagged for reviewing PRs in the @security team in GitHub.
+Our team gets tagged for reviewing PRs in the @sourcegraph/security team in GitHub.
 PR reviews can concern any code written by our devs, from JS through Kubernetes and everything in between.
-If you do not feel comfortable reviewing a PR set due date expectations with the team requesting the review and request help from other team members.
+If you do not feel comfortable reviewing a PR then set due date expectations with the team requesting the review and request help from other team members.
+Ideally pure code security reviews should be handled by @security/security-code-review members.
+If you are on support and you get assigned a code review, feel free to add that team to the assigned reviewers.
 PR reviews are a great opportunity for pairing and cross-team collaboration.